cjphawes/restaurant-booking-system/README.md

 ## Current Problems Occurring
-- Add new erd image to readme
 - Formatting buttons on home page when changing screen size

 ## To do list
 - Form validation
-- Add sticky footer to html templates
+- Add css for responsive design
+- Adding reservation and review forms
+- Sending email to user after submission
+- Remove carousel after breakpoint, into gallery

 ## Things to mention
 - Added AllAuth however aren't using sites and social accounts models.